StephenBlackWasAlreadyTaken/ContentlyCalculator/README.md

 #### Things to note

-All numbers and operations and parentheses must have a space separating them (lame, I know, I am rather dissapointed myself!)

 all numbers must be integers or decimals, nothing too fancy smancy, operators are `+ - * / ^`

 parentheses can be used, go wild